sysbio-bioinf/MOBACO/README.md

 ```

 Press **Load Example Cohort**, confirm the preselected treatment variable
 and covariates, and start the optimization.
-The frontier is interactive:
+The frontend is interactive:
 click a point to inspect the corresponding cohort and its balance
 diagnostics.